sablier-labs/docs/docs/concepts/16-glossary.md

 [ERC-721][erc-721] tokens are non-fungible tokens ("NFTs") on Ethereum.
 Both Lockup and Flow streams are represented as NFTs.

-## Escrow

-A peer-to-peer swap protocol for ERC-20 tokens.

-### Escrow Trade Fee

-A symmetric fee deducted from both sides of an escrow swap when an order is filled.

 ## Ethereum

 A global, open-source platform for decentralized applications.